 Registered Students' Responsibilities

-Registered students are responsible for submitting your accommodation request forms each semester indicating the specific classes you are requesting letters for and the accommodations you would like to utilize in each course.
-Students must then pick up your letters in person, unless you're a Westchester student and you've indicated on your accommodation request form that you would like them mailed to your home since we do not have a Westchester office.
-You must hand your accommodation letter directly to your professor(s) after class or during office hours.
+Registered students are responsible for submitting your accommodation request forms online through the AIM system, each semester indicating the specific classes you are requesting letters for and the accommodations you would like to utilize in each course.
+Students must then either pick up your letters in person or download them from AIM once ODS has notified you the letters have been processed, unless you're a Westchester student and you've indicated on your accommodation request form that you would like them mailed to your home since we do not have a Westchester office.
+You must hand your accommodation letter directly to your professor(s) during office hours.
 This allows students to self-identify and begin to discuss any accommodations with your professors that you may need your professor's assistance with, such as arranging a note-taker or for extra time on tests.
 We encourage all students to have a conversation with your professor(s) about how you learn best.
 This allows you to begin self-advocating for your needs and allows your professor(s) to implement different teaching styles to address your needs within the classroom environment.
-In addition, students who wish to take your tests with extra time in the ODS office must turn in your test proctoring forms to the ODS office 7-10 days ahead of time in order to secure your testing spot and allow ODS staff to communicate with your professor to ensure we have your test for you when you arrive.
+In addition, students who wish to take your tests with extra time in the ODS office must sign up online through AIM for test proctoring services at ODS office 7-10 days ahead of time in order to secure your testing spot and allow ODS staff to communicate with your professor to ensure we have your test for you when you arrive.
 If you are having difficulty accessing your accommodations in any of your classes, please contact ODS so that we can assist you in developing a plan of action as soon as possible.